-Supply chain - Supply chain includes the linked processes of design, manufacture, supply, delivery, support and decommissioning of equipment or services that are utilised within an organisation.
-A critical technology supply chain can include vendors, service providers, manufacturing facilities, logistics providers, distribution centres, distributors, wholesalers, and other organizations involved in the manufacturing, processing, design and development, handling and delivery of the products or services
+Supply chain - The linked processes of design, manufacture, supply, delivery, support and decommissioning of equipment or services that are utilised within an organisation.
+Critical technology supply chains can include vendors, service providers, manufacturing facilities, logistics providers, distribution centres, distributors, wholesalers, and other organisations involved in manufacturing, processing, design and development, handling and delivery of products or services.